jasminetan/SE-Trip-Plan/README.md

 ## Trip Parameters
 how many people are going?
 3

 where are they going and what is the purpose of the trip?
+California.
+Agile2018

 when is the trip taking place and for how long?
+Beginning of August

 what is the budget for the trip?